jlandgre/Python_Col_Info/tests/User_Guide_ProjectTables.md

     dImportParams
         import_path (can be blank if lst_files items are path+filename)
-        lst_files (either hard-coded in calling fn or sweep folder approach) has ftype (either csv, excel or feather)
+        lst_files (either hard-coded in calling fn or sweep folder approach) ftype (either csv, excel or feather)
+        sht_type (either single, all, list, startswith or regex) specifies which sheets for ftype=excel shts 0 (default), single sheet name or list
         file_validations: file_exists, sht_exists etc.

     dParseParams (parse_type-specific instructions) has